isabella232/cf-networking-notes/bandwidth.md

   easily shape (container ingress / host egress) on the host veth pair in the host namespace.
-* Linux generally can't directly perform traffic shaping on ingress data without dropping packets, and we cannot touch the container namespace.
-We need to find a way to shape i.e. throttle (container egress / host ingress) without touching the container.
+* Linux generally can't directly perform traffic shaping on ingress data without dropping packets, and do not want the bandwidth limiting to be modifiable within the container namespace.
+So we need to find a way to shape i.e. throttle (container egress / host ingress) from outside the container.

 ### Test setup:
 ```